Copycat Chick Fil A Sauce

 This post may contain affiliate links.

-A hand holding a waffle fry dipped in the chick fil a sauce.
+A hand holding a waffle fry dipped in chick fil a sauce.

-I eat it on fries, pigs in a blanket, burgers, chicken nuggets, fish sticks and more, and it’s absolutely fabulous.
+So today, I’ll show you how to make a delicious, budget-friendly dipping sauce.
+You can serve it along with chicken nuggets or fries, and it’s absolutely fabulous.
 If you love Chick-Fil-A sauce, you might not even notice the difference.

 The recipe ingredient laid on a marble board, labeled.

-The real food ingredients in this sauce are surprisingly simple.
-You may even have all of these ingredients on hand already!
+You may even have all of these ingredients in your pantry already!
 And if you do, well, you’re in business!

-• Medjool Dates: Dates are the key to adding sweetness while still staying within Whole30 and Paleo restrictions!
-Alternately, you can use honey, stevia, or any other sweetener that works for other other dietary restrictions.
+• Medjool Dates: This variety of dates is the key to adding sweetness without using a sweetener like corn syrup.
+Alternately, you can use honey, stevia, or any other sugar alternative that you want.

-• BBQ Sauce: Use a sugar free homemade bbq sauce or your favorite store-bought brand!
+• BBQ sauce: Use a homemade bbq sauce or your favorite store-bought brand!

-• Mayonnaise: Choose a compatible mayo with no added sugar.
-If following a Vegan diet, use a plant based mayo.
+• mayonnaise: To avoid unnecessary ingredients, use mayo with no added sugar.
+If you need it dairy free, use a plant based mayo.

 Making this homemade dipping sauce is super simple and you’re going to love how great it tastes!
 Let’s dig — er, dip — in, shall we?